 The calculation tool used to assess a buildings energy performance (SAP - Standard Assessment Procedure), now dedicates an entire section to heat loss, associated with uncontrolled ventilation.
 However, it is somewhat disconcerting that in this section one has the option of inputting ‘Measured Airtightness Results’ from a blower door test for a building; or to input a default airtight value, depending on the building types.

 While this is in some ways positive, in that it highlights the importance of achieving a certain level of airtightness, it is unfortunate that Airtightness Testing has not been identified as a mandatory requirement for achieving the pre-stated values.
 As one has the option of entering default values this will simply allow the user to over-ride the absolutely critical requirement for Airtightness, which is the most important structural element to truly reduce the energy-in-use in the building.
 If one inserts a default value for achieving Airtightness, it should be stressed in the SAP calculation that measures should be taken to achieve the stated default Airtightness Values.
 An Airtightness Test not only identifies leakages in the building envelope, and provides an exact measurement of the level of Airtightness in a building.
-It also forms a critical link in the chain of command, from theoretical calculated values for thermal performance and uncontrolled ventilation, to on site practice, which is so badly needed on building sites around the country.
+It also forms a critical link in the chain of command, from theoretically calculated values for thermal performance and uncontrolled ventilation, to on-site practice, which is so badly needed on building sites around the country.

-Airtightness Testing leads to better on site work practice, communication between onsite trades, significantly and critically improved energy efficient design, not to mention the additional benefit of much required, quality control, to building, in general.
+Airtightness Testing leads to better on-site work practice, communication between onsite trades, significantly and critically improved energy-efficient design, not to mention the additional benefit of much required, quality control, to building in general.

 At what cost

 Part L of the UK building regulations has been focused for some time now on increasing our insulation levels throughout our homes.
 Of course, the addition of more insulation in our homes is a critical element to reducing fabric heat loss.
-However, there comes a point where it would be much more effective to focus on reducing heat loss as result of uncontrolled ventilation in our homes.
+However, there comes a point where it would be much more effective to focus on reducing heat loss as a result of uncontrolled ventilation in our homes.